 - Procured insurance contracts

 - Amount of premium paid or to be paid

 - Subject of the insurance

 Receipts received by the insured

-- Full legal name of the insurance company or premium finance company entitled to the payment, and
+- The full legal name of the insurer or premium finance company